 They have been known to hunt and kill cobras and will not shy down from other animals that would typically send folks running.

-Because of their success as a predator, their ruthlessness, and their high prey drive, they have been used to fight in illegal dog fighting rings.
+Because of their success as a predator, ruthlessness, and high prey drive, they have been used to fight in illegal dog fighting rings.

 When a captive or “pet” Witch Dog gets loose, it can (or will) kill any other animals that may cross its path.
 Cats, dogs, livestock, poultry, or anything else that it views as prey will be killed and if possible, consumed- particularly if there’s more than one Asong Gubat set loose.

 Because of their seclusion from the rest of the world, the Asong Gubat (or the Tiger Dog) doesn’t do too well in captivity.
-They have not had an opportunity to develop immunizations over time to different ailments and diseases that most other breeds in captivity have.
-What might make other breeds sick might just kill a Philippine Witch Dog.
+They have not been able to develop immunizations over time to different ailments and diseases that most other breeds in captivity have.
+What might make other breeds sick might kill a Philippine Witch Dog.

-Overall, the wild has never been removed from the breed, and though some outliers or individuals have taken to home living, the vast majority of the breed is found in the jungles.
+Overall, the wild has never been removed from the breed, and though some outliers or individuals have taken to home living, most of the breed is found in the jungles.
 Naturally, their temperament reflects this.

-Several things about this breed make it a unique breed, some of which can be observed by its appearance.
-They have a dark brown, brindle coat, but often have patterns running down their back that can resemble a tiger-like pattern, hence the nickname “Tiger Dog.”
+Several things about this breed make it unique, some of which can be observed by its appearance.
+They have a dark brown, brindle coat but often have patterns running down their back that can resemble a tiger-like pattern, hence the nickname “Tiger Dog.”